saasbook/hw-http-intro/README.md

   to retrieve.
 Why don't you see `http://localhost:8081` anywhere on that line?
   </summary>
   <p><blockquote>
-  That part of the URL tells the browser (or other client) which protocol to use (HTTP) and which server and port to contact (port 8081 on localhost).
+  The hostname part of the URL tells the browser (or other client) which protocol to use (HTTP) and which server and port to contact (port 8081 on localhost).
   Once the server is contacted, the client just needs to tell it the